 Best Average Finish in Big Ten and Northeast, Hearst Journalism Awards Program, 2007-2019 (Three consecutive national championships, 2012-2014.)

 “this self-proclaimed ‘student-centered’ College lives up to this promise.”
 (ACEJMC Accreditation Team, 2013)

 internship and scholarship funds to support Bellisario College students

-Communication professionals should understand and reflect the diversity and complexity of people, perspectives and beliefs in a global society.
-We are committed to equity and inclusion within our programs and among our faculty, staff, and students.
-We strive to reinforce inclusive excellence in media and in communiction technologies through our teaching, research, and service.
+Communication professionals must reflect the diversity and complexity of humanity and constantly seek to understand the complexities of all people, perspectives and beliefs as members of our global society.
+We are committed to equity and inclusion within our programs and among our faculty, staff and students.
+We strive for inclusive excellence in media and communication technologies through our teaching, research and service.

-- We will provide curricula, programs and environments to students, faculty and staff that reflect the diversity of our communities, promote multicultural awareness, and challenge opression;
+- We will provide curricula, programs and environments to students, faculty and staff that reflect the diversity of our communities, promote multicultural awareness and challenge oppression;

-- We will address and remedy unfair disparities in areas such as representation, retention, learning outcomes, and graduation rates.
+- We will address and remedy disparities in areas such as representation, retention, learning outcomes and graduation rates.

 As members of the Donald P. Bellisario College of Communications, we are dedicated to creating a safe, supportive and welcoming environment for our students, faculty and staff.
 We acknowledge our responsibility and commitment to the College, to Penn State and to the wider community served by Pennsylvania’s sole land grant institution.
 Equally, we acknowledge the history and responsibility of our community as one that is located on the homelands of the Erie, Haudenosaunee, Lenape, Shawnee, Susquehannock and Wahzhazhe nations.

 A vital part of our community is championing free speech and the rights and responsibilities that accompany it.
 We have an obligation to listen and to respect the opinions, beliefs and dignity of others.
 We support open dialogue, proactive transparency and respect for all, even during hard conversations.